orgSailingVLM/vlmbook/_sources/chapters/description/theory.md

 ## Introduction

 The Vortex Lattice Method (VLM) is a numerical method used in computational fluid dynamics.
-It is build on the Potential flow theory.
+It is built on the Potential Flow Theory.
-Although viscous effects and turbulence cannot be modelled explicitly by VLM, selected flows can be well approximated.
+Although viscous effects and turbulence cannot be explicitly modelled by VLM, selected flows can be well approximated.
-VLM allows to to estimate the lift, induced drag, and force distribution of an lifting surface such as aircraft's wing or sail.
+VLM allows us to estimate the lift, induced drag, and force distribution of an lifting surface such as an aircraft wing or sail.

 ## Potential flow theory

-The potential flow theory treats external flows around bodies as incompressible, inviscid and irrotational {cite}`lecture` .
+The potential flow theory treats external flows around bodies as incompressible, inviscid, and irrotational {cite}`lecture`.
-For small angle of attack, the fluid flow does not separate abruptly, and the viscous effects are limitted to a thin layer next to the body known as boundary layer.
+For a small angle of attack, the fluid flow does not separate abruptly, and the viscous effects are limited to a thin layer next to the body known as boundary layer.
-In such case, the velocity field can be approximated by potential function.
+In this case, the velocity field can be approximated by a potential function.

 The Laplace equation is the qoverning equation in the theory of potential flows:

 $$
 \nabla^{2} \phi = 0